-ITM 537 Principles of Information Security Auditing and Digital Forensics risks, effectively manage security-related incidents, and reduce the impact of these on people, profitability, and property.
+ITM 537 Principles of Information Security Auditing and Digital Forensics

+This course presents the fundamental auditing concepts and standards related to information security within organizations in the global context.
+Students will discuss how to identify and mitigate information risks, effectively manage security-related incidents, and reduce the impact of these on people, profitability, and property.
 This course will cover issues of identification, preservation, and analysis of evidence of security attacks.
 Students will conduct security audit of websites and Web-based corporate applications.